With busy schedules, a headache can become a normal inconvenience to your day. A number of common causes of a headache include:

 3. Does your bite seem off?

-Remember that the TMJ is the point between your jaw and skull so its condition is largely dependent on your bite – the way your top and bottom teeth fit together.
+Your bite is the way your top and bottom teeth fit together.
 If you have a misaligned bite, the odds of your TMJ joints causing pain are fairly high.

 4. Can you hear a ‘click’ when you open your mouth?